ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/backup-task.markdown

   2. **Incremental Backup**
      Incremental Backup will only back up the delta of the data since the last Backup that has occurred

-Schedule the Backup Task time using a [Cron Expression](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html)
+Schedule the Backup Task to occur at regular intervals (daily, monthly, hourly) at specific times.
 {WARNING/}

 Notes: